 Until more is understood about MERS, people with diabetes, renal failure, chronic lung disease, and immunocompromised persons are considered to be at high risk of severe disease from MERS‐CoV infection.
-Therefore, these people should avoid contact with camels, drinking raw camel milk or camel urine, or eating meat that has not been properly cooked.
+Especially in the Middle East people should avoid contact with camels, consuming raw camel milk or camel urine, as well as eating meat that has not been properly cooked.

 Is there a vaccine against MERS‐CoV?
 What is the treatment?

 No vaccine or specific treatment is currently available.
 Treatment is supportive and based on the patient’s clinical condition.